Evaluating essential tremor patients for DBS

 Patient selection criteria

-The chance of successful treatment is the most important factor in selecting patients who benefit from DBS for Parkinson’s.
+The chance of successful treatment is the most important factor in selecting patients with ET for deep brain stimulation.
 Patients who are marginal candidates, or whose multidisciplinary evaluation raises questions about risks versus benefits, will be informed, and our DBS team will discuss the issues with you.
-Contraindications to deep brain stimulation for Parkinson’s include: